syedmuhammadfarhan/ecommerce-sanity/README.md

 # Full Stack E-Commerce Website (Hackathon-1)

-This is a Full satck Ecommerce website built for the learning purpose ofthe state of the art Technologies.
+This is a full-stack e-commerce website built for the learning purpose of state-of-the art Technologies.

 ## Stacks
 <p align="left">